chadcurtis/notes/tech.md

 have more power than others.
 However, some members may take on specific responsibilities on behalf of the group.
 Having specific individuals play specific roles is risky because it segments and concentrates power away from the group.
-Despite this, we have one role -- the point of contact -- and to mitigate that risk we define it as follows.
+Despite this, we have one role—the point of contact—and to mitigate that risk we define it as follows.

 ###Point of Contact